inventage/atlassian-bitbucket-diy-backup/README.md

 ### Strategies ###

-In order to use these example scripts you must specify a HOME and DATABASE strategy, and optionally an ARCHIVE and ELASTICSEARCH strategy.
+In order to use these example scripts you must specify a `BACKUP_HOME_TYPE` and `BACKUP_DATABASE_TYPE` strategy, and optionally a `BACKUP_ARCHIVE_TYPE` and/or `BACKUP_ELASTICSEARCH_TYPE` strategy.
-These strategies can be set within the `bitbucket.diy-backup.vars.sh`
+These strategies can be set within the `bitbucket.diy-backup.vars.sh`.

-For each `BACKUP_HOME_TYPE`, `BACKUP_DATABASE_TYPE`, and `BACKUP_ARCHIVE_TYPE` strategy,
+For each `BACKUP_HOME_TYPE`, `BACKUP_DATABASE_TYPE`, `BACKUP_ARCHIVE_TYPE` and `BACKUP_ELASTICSEARCH_TYPE` strategy,
-additional variables need to be defined in `bitbucket.diy-backup.vars.sh` to configure the details of your Bitbucket instance's home directory, database, and other options.
+additional variables need to be set in `bitbucket.diy-backup.vars.sh` to configure the details of your Bitbucket instance's home directory, database, and other options.
 Refer to `bitbucket.diy-backup.vars.sh.example` for a complete description of all the various variables and their definitions.

 `BACKUP_HOME_TYPE` Strategy for backing up the Bitbucket home directory, valid values are: